aspose-cells/Aspose.Cells-API-References/english/go-cpp/EquationComponentNode/GetType/_index.md

 ## GetType function

-Represents the type of the node.
+Gets the type of text node.

 ```go